South Hill TND

 The text has cross-references to other parts of the New Neighborhood Code (“See §272-[x]”) that explain the associated term or concept (neighborhood units, thoroughfare types, storefront frontage areas, and so on).
 (We encourage you to download a copy of the New Neighborhood Code if you want to see where the cross-references point to.)

 The South Hill TND proposal is at the late concept review stage (§272-802.3 B 4), as of 28 October 2021.
-After late concept review, formal application, and the environmental review and regulating plan approval/rezoning process (§272-802.3 C), may start.
+After the late concept review, the environmental review and regulating plan approval/rezoning process (§272-802.3 C) will start.

 process chart